ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 with the widely-used SS3 framework.
-We begin by outlining the general structure of `ss3sim` and describing its functions, and then demonstrate the software by developing a simple example.
+We begin by outlining the general structure of `ss3sim` and describing its functions, and then demonstrate the software with a simple example.
 We conclude by discussing how `ss3sim` complements other simulation testing software and by outlining some research questions that